Assign people to a task

 - You can add up to 20 contacts per cell.

 - Columns with multiple contacts cannot be used for grouping in a report.
-See Configure grouping to organize results in report builder.
+Learn more about configuring grouping to organize results in report builder.

 Restrict assignment to a single contact

 When a task should only be assigned to one person, restrict the Contact Column to a single contact by leaving Allow multiple contacts per cell unchecked.
 For example, with an Approval Request, you'll want to ensure that only one person, such as the manager, approves each step in the process to ensure multiple contacts do not overwrite each other's approvals.